 A list of pupils who suffer from medical conditions, together with details of the condition and treatment required is kept up to date by the School Office.
-Copies of this list are kept in all classrooms, medical room and in the first aid box.
+Copies of this list are kept in all classrooms, medical room and in the first aid boxes.

-Individual care plans are completed for pupils with more serious medical conditions.
-This plan is completed by the Inclusion Coordinator and depending on the medical condition, also with the Senior First Aiders along with the parent/carer.
+Individual care plans are completed for pupils with more serious medical conditions as well as children with asthma and who require an auto injector.
+This plan is completed by the CO.HTS or Inclusion Coordinator and depending on the medical condition, also with the Senior First Aiders along with the parent/carer.
 Copies of the plan are kept in the classroom, medical room and on the child's record.
-Plans are updated annually or as required by the Inclusion Coordinator if appropriate.
+Plans are updated annually or as required by the Inclusion Coordinator C Edgal if appropriate.